 Trump, the Pope, and the missile that nobody knows where it lands 🚀

 The scene is worthy of a geopolitical soap opera: Trump accuses the Pope of playing with nuclear fire while he himself tweets threats of fire and fury.
-Perhaps next we'll see the pontiff blessing an intercontinental ballistic missile or Trump demanding the Vatican install an anti-missile shield at St. Peter's Basilica.
-Meanwhile, Iranian Catholics, few but devout, pray that no one presses the red button.
+Perhaps the next thing will be seeing the pontiff blessing an intercontinental ballistic missile or Trump demanding that the Vatican install an anti-missile shield at St. Peter's Basilica.
+Meanwhile, Iranian Catholics, who are few but devout, pray that no one presses the red button.